-The health status monitoring service collects health-related data to assist the health care provider in assessing the beneficiary's health condition and in providing beneficiary education and consultation.
+This service collects health-related data to assist the health care provider in assessing the beneficiary's health condition and in providing beneficiary education and consultation.
 The data is collected electronically from the beneficiary using wireless technology or a phone line and assists the healthcare provider in assessing the beneficiary's health.
-Health status monitoring may be beneficial to beneficiaries with chronic medical conditions such as congestive heart failure, diabetes, or pulmonary disease in monitoring the beneficiary's:
+Health status monitoring may be beneficiaries with chronic medical conditions such as congestive heart failure, diabetes, or pulmonary disease in monitoring the beneficiary's: